nguyenhuunam852/Centernet_tracking/README.md

 ## Yo, What's This All About? 😎

 Welcome to **Centernet_tracking**, the coolest project for smashing object detection and tracking like a pro!
-Built on the epic **CenterNet** architecture, this bad boy lets you detect and track objects in videos or images with ninja-level precision.
+Built on the epic **CenterNet** architecture and enhanced with **DeepSORT**, this bad boy lets you detect and track objects in videos or images with ninja-level precision.

 Whether you're diving into computer vision for fun, building the next big thing in surveillance, or creating something wild for autonomous systems — this repo is your ticket to greatness!